 Before you can add port channels to the switch in virtual port channel (vPC) mode, basic vPC peering must be established between the two Cisco Nexus 5500UP Series switches.
-The vPC peer link provides a vpc domain 10 role priority 16000
+The vPC peer link provides a communication path between the data center core switches that allows devices that connect to each core switch for resiliency to do so over a single Layer 2 EtherChannel.

-Step 1: Define a vPC domain number to identify the vPC domain to be common between the switches in the pair.
+Step 1: Define a vPC domain number on switch-A. This identifies the vPC domain to be common between the switches in the pair.